themouette/licpro-php-tp/src/5-content-negotiation.markdown

 $response->send();
 ```

-Now, you can return a string as you used to do **OR** directly return
+Now, you can return a string as you used to do **OR** directly a `Response`
-a `Response` object.
+object.

-Check everything works.
+Does everything work as expected?

 #### Update Your Controllers

 Use the new methods created in the `Request` class, and return a `Response` with
 the right content/headers, in each controller's function.
 You can rely on the
-Serializer component, but using `json_encode()` is ok.
+Serializer component, but using `json_encode()` is easier.

-You can use a lambda function to factorize some code.
+You can use an anonymous function to factorize some code, or extend the `Response`
+class.
+Just saying...

 When you return a JSON response, set the right status code to the response.
 It
 has been described in the previous practical.